 Caching is a cheap and effective way to improve the performance of a Web application.
-By storing relatively static data in cache and serving it from cache when requested, we save the time needed to generate the data.
+By storing relatively static data in cache and serving it from cache when requested, the application saves the time that would be required to generate the data from scratch every time.